tonimesh/tonimesh/README.md

 ### Hi there, I'm Tonimesh Mondal

-## I'm a Student and Developer!!
+## I'm a Developer!!

-- 👯 Right now I'm pursuing masters of Computer applications.
+- MCA GRADUATE
 - 🌱 I have been interest in web development and software development.